Adrenergic Bronchodilators Overview and Practice Questions Vector Image

 67. What is the onset, peak, and duration of epinephrine?

-Onset: 3-5 mins; Peak: 5-20 mins; and, duration: 1-3 hours.
+Onset: 3-5 minutes; Peak: 5-20 minutes; Duration: 1-3 hours.

 68. What are the trade names of racemic epinephrine?

-Micronephrine, nephron and asthmanefrin.
+Micronephrine, Nephron, and Asthmanefrin.

 69. What is the onset, peak, and duration of racemic epinephrine?

-Onset: 3-5 mins; Peak: 5-20 mins; and, duration: .5-2 hours.
+Onset: 3-5 minutes; Peak: 5-20 minutes; Duration: 0.5-2 hours.

-2.25% solution, .025-0.5 mL and 5.63-11.25 mg, QID.
+2.25% solution, 0.25-0.5 mL, or 5.63-11.25 mg, administered QID.

 71. What are the seven short-acting drugs associated with adrenergic bronchodilators?

-Albuterol sulfate, pirbuterol, levalbuterol, isoproterenol, terbutaline, isoetharine and bitolterol.
+Albuterol sulfate, pirbuterol, levalbuterol, isoproterenol, terbutaline, isoetharine, and bitolterol.

 72. What are the two trade names associated with metaproterenol?

-Alupent and metraprel.
+Alupent and Metaprel.

 73. What are the trade names associated with albuterol sulfate?

-Ventolin, Ventolin HFA, Proventil HFA, Proventil, volmax, ProAir HFA, Vospire ER, AccuNeb and Airet.
+Ventolin, Ventolin HFA, Proventil HFA, Proventil, Volmax, ProAir HFA, Vospire ER, AccuNeb, and Airet.

-SNV: 0.5% solution; 2.5 mg QID; (10 mg for K+tx) and MDI: 90 micrograms/puff QID.
+SVN: 0.5% solution, 2.5 mg QID; (10 mg for K+ treatment).
+MDI: 90 mcg/puff QID.

-Onset: 15 mins; peak: 30-60 mins; and, duration: 5-8 hours.
+Onset: 15 minutes; Peak: 30-60 minutes; Duration: 5-8 hours.

 76. What are the two trade names associated with pirbuterol?

-Maxair and maxair autohaler.
+Maxair and Maxair Autohaler.

 Xopenex HFA and Xopenex.